 As of right now, information concerning its release is thin.
 According to the official PlayStation Blog (opens in new tab) post, KOTOR is still “very early in development.”

 This explains why its announcement trailer consisted of a short CG teaser.
-While we shouldn’t expect a release any time within the next two years, we do know that upon release, it will be console exclusive to PS5 for an unspecified amount of time.
+While we shouldn’t expect a release any time within the next couple of years, we do know that upon release, it will be console exclusive to PS5 for an unspecified amount of time.

 Star Wars Knights of the Old Republic Remake trailer